How to integrate OData with SAP Crystal Reports

 We are ready to move to the final step.
 Let's do it!

-Finally, we are ready to read data from OData in SAP Crystal Reports via Data Gateway.
+Finally, we are ready to read data from OData in SAP Crystal Reports via the Data Gateway.
 Follow these final steps:

 -